ReDI-School/intro-java/lesson4/decision_exercises.md

 ---
-title: "Decision Statements - Exercises"
+title: "Decision Statements: Exercises"
 nav_order: 3
-parent: 4 - Decision Statements
+parent: 4 - Input + Decision
 ---

-# Decision Statements - Exercises
+# Decision Statements: Exercises

 The following exercises shall be used to practice the knowledge about decision statements to improve the understanding of this concept.